ghostbuster91/nodejs-packager/README.md

 - follow best practices when packaging your application
 - be concise
 - be easy to use
+- cover most popular use-cases

+Covering 100% of the use-cases is not a goal of that project.
+If you have a very specific setup consider getting back to plain `Dockerfile`.
+Having said that, most popular use-cases should be covered.
+If your use-case is not covered please file an issue and we can think what to do with it together.

 ## Usage
 Install packager globally: